sirjamesgray/ProjectsForDemocracy/README.md

 # ProjectsForDemocracy

+When it's ready, all of these will be moved over to [WeWrite](https://getwewrite.app/), where each idea can collect recurring donations.

 Projects for a more democratic society, participatory democracy, full transparency, etc.

 All projects live in [this trello board](https://trello.com/b/2pETMHrd) before they are built on github.